Printable header image

 How long will I have to wait?

 Doctors Care offices are all walk-in facilities where no appointment is necessary, so waiting times may vary and sometimes there may be no wait.
 Nevertheless, we provide top-quality, personal care in as timely a manner as possible.
+We also offer Online Check-In at all Doctors Care locations; simply register online for your favorite location, and we’ll text you when we’re ready for you to come to the clinic.

 How do charges compare to emergency rooms or other doctors' offices?